adstuart/azure-privatelink-dns-microhack/README.md

 ![image](images/1.PNG)

-How do we connect to this database by default, what networking information is needed, where do we find this?
+How do we connect to this SQL Server by default, what networking information is needed, where do we find this?

 ## Task 2:  Test default connectivity to Azure SQL